-  The laser cut key looks different than a traditional key because the shank is thicker and there aren’t conventional grooves cut into it.
+Laser cut keys look different than traditional keys, because the shank is thicker, and there aren’t conventional grooves cut into it.
 These are also referred to as sidewinder keys.
 To have a machine that can cut these replacement keys, locksmiths are looking at a lot more money and investment.

 These keys can also have built-in transponder chips, so they will also require programming.
 Because of all of the technology, you might spend $150 to $375.